yuhua-chen/MCLog/README.md

 #MCLog

-This plugin let you feel easy to trace console log.
-Although you may search the text in the console area, you can't hide something you don't want to see.
-MCLog is one of the solutions.
-You're able to filter the console by it and display what you really want to see.
+This plugin lets you easily filter the Xcode console log output.
+While you can already search the text in the console log output you are still left searching through a lot of code that has nothing to do with what you're interested in.
+MCLog is a simple solution to this problem.
+Filter the console using simple strings and display what you really want to see.
 Here's the demo:

 ![screen-shot](https://rawgithub.com/yuhua-chen/MCLog/master/MCLogScreenshot.gif)